mui/material-ui/ROADMAP.md

 The roadmap is a living document, and it is likely that priorities will change, but the list below should give some indication of our plans for the next major release, and for the future.

-## v0.16.0

-We are mainly focusing on
- - **bug fixes** :boom:.
- - Providing a smoother update path to `next`

-:warning: New features have low priority and might not be reviewed nor merged.
+:warning: New features based on `v0.16.0` have low priority and will most likely not be reviewed nor merged.

-We have **shifted goals** for `v0.16.0`.
-Across a number of issues over the last ~5 months we have been telling people that certain improvements are coming in `v0.16.0` ranging from performance to component API issues and more.
-Those improvement are comming with the `next` branch.
-We are switching in goal so we can release changes more **often**.

 ## [next](https://github.com/callemall/material-ui/milestone/14) (expected in the next couple months)

 The `next` release is going to be huge :sparkles: